Fortinet FortiGate Policy-Based BOVPN Integration Guide

 - Select the Phase 1 Settings tab.

-- From the Version drop-down list, select IKEv2.
+The Phase 1 Settings page opens. - From the Version drop-down list, select IKEv2.

 - Click Save.

-- In the Tunnels section, click Add.
+The gateway you added appears on the Branch Office VPN page. - In the Tunnels section, click Add.

 - In the Addresses section, click Add.

-- In the Local IP section, from the Choose Type drop-down list, select Network IPv4.
+- From the Choose Type drop-down list, select Network IPv4.

-- In the Remote IP section, from the Choose Type drop-down list, select Network IPv4.
+- From the Choose Type drop-down list, select Network IPv4.

 - Click OK.

-- Keep the default Phase 2 Settings.
+- Keep the default values for all Phase 2 settings.

 - Click Save.